-Two years later, in 2024, sole traders and landlords with a turnover above £10,000 will come under the new MTD for Income Tax rules, while they will apply to general partnerships using this same turnover threshold from April 2025.
+Four years later, in 2026, sole traders and landlords with a turnover above £50,000 will come under the new MTD for Income Tax rules, while those earning above £30,000 will need to follow the rules from April 2027.

 MTD for Corporation Tax will eventually apply to all incorporated companies, though this is not expected to be mandatory until at least April 2026 at the earliest.